Tim-Radcliffe/Tintin-Setup/README.md

 This setup includes my scripts for [3Kingdoms mud](http://3k.org/)

-There is no documentation yet on how this works.
+This page is the only documentation on how all this works.

 If you want to try it out anyway, run "tt++ start.tin"